FlowFuse/website/src/blog/2024/04/using-mongodb-with-node-red.md

 - MongoDB's schema-less approach fosters agile development without predefined structures, contrasting with SQL databases.
 - MongoDB's distributed architecture facilitates seamless horizontal scaling across multiple nodes, ensuring consistent performance.
 Although some SQL databases, such as PostgreSQL, can also be scaled horizontally, the process may be more complex.
 - MongoDB's query language and document-oriented data model are aligned with modern programming paradigms, which boosts developer efficiency.
 - MongoDB a fully managed cloud database service, provides tools like Atlas Data Explorer, Real-Time Performance Metrics, Atlas Search, and Atlas Data Lake.
 These simplify database management with automated backups, point-in-time recovery, security features, and seamless scalability, which enhances operational efficiency for developers and administrators.
+Additionally, MongoDB has released Atlas specialized for manufacturing.
+For more information, refer to  [MongoDB Launches Atlas for Manufacturing and Automotive](https://www.mongodb.com/company/newsroom/press-releases/mongodb-atlas-for-manufacturing-and-automotive)
 - More Importantly, MongoDB's native support for JSON documents simplifies data storage and retrieval, making it perfect for integration with Node-RED.

 ## Setting Up MongoDB with Node-RED